-Originally established as “Camp of Supply” on November 18, 1868, the fort’s original purpose was to support General Philip Sheridan’s winter campaign against the Southern Plains Indians.
+Fort Supply, Oklahoma was originally established as “Camp of Supply” on November 18, 1868.
+The post’s original purpose was to support General Philip Sheridan’s winter campaign against the Southern Plains Indians.
 Located in what was then known as the Cherokee Outlet in western Indian Territory, it was almost immediately occupied by Lieutenant Colonel George Custer and the Seventh U.S. Cavalry.
 It was from here that he led his troops south to the banks of the Washita River to destroy the village of the Cheyenne Indian Chief Black Kettle in what became known as the Battle of the Washita on November 27, 1868.

 Later, the camp served to protect the Cheyenne and Arapaho reservations from incursions by white settlers and in 1878 was renamed Fort Supply following its role in the Red River War of 1874-1875.
 The post was also responsible for safely escorting cattle drives along the trails from Texas to Kansas.